sbb-design-systems/sbb-angular/src/angular-core/icon/icon.md

 `background-image` because it allows styling the SVG with CSS.
 For example, the default color of the SVG content is the CSS [currentColor](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#currentColor_keyword) value.
-This makes SVG icons by default have the same color as surrounding text, and allows you to change the color by setting the `color` style on the `sbb-icon` element.
+This makes SVG icons inherit the same color as surrounding text, and allows you to change the color by setting the `color` style on the `sbb-icon` element.

 In order to guard against XSS vulnerabilities, any SVG URLs and HTML strings passed to the